XjSv/Cooked/readme.txt

 * **FIX:** Fixed text formatting being removed from recipe excerpt.
 * **NEW:** Added TinyMCE WYWIWYG editor to the recipe excerpt and directions fields.
 * **FIX:** Enabled REST API for recipe categories.
+* **FIX:** Fixed permission bug with saving the recipe default template.
+* **FIX:** Fixed bug where in the recipe creation page the author field was previously showing all users.

 = 1.8.0 =
 * **NEW:** Added Hands Free Cooking Mode for a more convenient cooking experience.